Logo

 Build Path

-Wildfire is a natural choice for a build like this.
-Combined with Perilous Combustion It can quickly spread more Soulblaze dots amongst mixed hordes.
-Our build relies heavily on cooldown reduction to get the most out of our ability, so we pick up Psykinetic's Aura & Seer's Presence.
-Even without it being required for this build, these are two of the strongest nodes in the game and provide a massive boon to our team.
-One with the Warp can help increase our survivability, as our Peril will naturally be hovering on the higher side of things for the majority of a run.
+Brain Rupture is our Blitz of choice, allowing us to grab Wildfire down the line.
+I find Smite has too much overlap with the crowd control we already offer.
+Wildfire is a natural choice for this build, combined with Perilous Combustion to quickly spread more Soulblaze dots among mixed hordes.
+Our build relies heavily on cooldown reduction, so we pick up Psykinetic's Aura and Seer's Presence.
+These are two of the strongest nodes in the game and provide a massive boon to our team.
+One with the Warp increases our survivability, as our peril will naturally hover on the higher side for most of a run.

 Psyker Venting Shriek Radius Test - Warhammer Darktide 40K: https://www.youtube.com/watch?app=desktop&v=yHg6tov0vDc